Home

 Not all investments have an explicit return, as other factors impact the ROI in one way or another.
 For example, our cafe might have seen a massive boost from the furniture investment — or it could be because a competitor down the street closed its doors.

-Solution: Use ROI to gauge your return on investment, but take it with a grain of salt.
+Solution: Use ROI to gauge your return on investment, but consider other elements.
 There could be other factors inflating or deflating your ROI.

 Challenge #3: Most business investments come with multiple costs